saamiyaAqeel/rime/README.md

 ## Contributing

-Rime's main location is on Github at <https://github.com/horizon-institute/rime>.
+Rime's official location is on Github at <https://github.com/horizon-institute/rime>.
 To contribute, fork this repository and create a Github pull request.

 We use Github Actions to test RIME; currently this boils down to running flake8 followed by pytest.
-If you would like to run the Github Action before pushing to Git, you can use the [ACT](https://github.com/nektos/act) tool, which is very easy to use.
+If you would like to run the Github Action before pushing to Github, you can use the [ACT](https://github.com/nektos/act) tool, which is very easy to use.
 Install the tool, then run the actions with `act`.

 ## Background